juneDebugs/J-J_Botathon/Webinar#1/README.md

 # Topic Review
 ## [Bot Framework v3 + QnA Maker Lab](https://github.com/jCho23/BotWorkshop)

 ## [LUIS Lab](https://github.com/Azure/LearnAI-Bootcamp/blob/master/lab01.5-luis/1_LUIS.md)
+A machine learning-based service to build natural language into apps, bots, and IoT devices.
+Designed to identify valuable information in conversations, LUIS interprets user goals (intents) and distills valuable information from sentences (entities), for a high quality, nuanced language model.
+LUIS integrates seamlessly with the Azure Bot Service, making it easy to create a sophisticated bot.

 ## [Personality Chat](https://github.com/Microsoft/BotBuilder-PersonalityChat)
 Personality Chat makes it easy to add small talk capabilities to your chatbot.
 Small talk/chit-chat helps to make chatbots more conversational and personable.
 This package has more than a 100 scenarios of small talk in the voice of three personas - professional, friendly, humorous.
 Choose the persona that most closely resembles your chatbot's voice!